Lochipi/memeGenerator/README.md

 React with Vite

+# Quick Start

+Download the zip folder or clone it to your pc, then you can open your project in code editor of your choice, then follow this steps below.

+- `npm install`
+- `npm run dev`

 # What I have learnt

 Well, I had built this site to learn more concepts on react.
 Some of it are: